 At McLean, the need for an IGT-based app has been discussed for some time, but it took the opportunity to take part in the challenge to move the idea from discussion to action.
 Cronin said that the IGT-based app had been proposed long ago by Kenneth Gilman, Fernside’s residential supervisor.
 The challenge’s focus on using technology to produce patient-centered health solutions spurred Cronin and her colleagues to assemble a team of experts from around the hospital and get to work creating a proposal.

 The group is named “Team No Matter What,” after one of the central concepts of IGT: “No matter what, don’t drink, don’t use drugs, take your medication as prescribed, no matter what!”
-In addition to Cronin, Gilman, Sugarman, Munro, and Weiss, the team includes Hilary S. Connery, MD, PhD, clinical director, Division of Alcohol and Drug Abuse; Rocco A. Iannucci, MD, director, Fernside; and Monika E. Kolodziej, PhD, director of Psychological Services, Fernside.
+In addition to Cronin, Gilman, Sugarman, Munro, and Weiss, the team includes Hilary S. Connery, MD, PhD, clinical director, Substance Use Disorders Division; Rocco A. Iannucci, MD, director, Fernside; and Monika E. Kolodziej, PhD, director of Psychological Services, Fernside.
 The team cited Kolodziej’s presentation to CHIC’s review panel as being instrumental to the project’s success in the competition.

 According to Weiss, developing the IGT-based app is in keeping with McLean’s commitment to finding innovative ways to bring effective treatments for substance use disorders and other mental illnesses to more and more people.
 “IGT is a treatment that we know is effective and we all believe in,” he said.
 “The translation of IGT into a mobile app will help us take the next step in opening up this treatment to people who can’t come to McLean.”